15 Amazing and Free things to Do in Anchorage

 14. Potter Marsh Bird Sanctuary

 Located in south Anchorage, Potter Marsh Bird Sanctuary is described by visitors as “a birder’s delight.”
-Home to 220+ species of birds, visitors can enjoy a walk along the 1,150-foot boardwalk or visit wetland habitat.
-Migrating birds visit this park in all seasons, which makes this a great year-round destination.
+Home to 220+ species of birds, visitors can enjoy a walk along the 1,550-foot-long boardwalk or visit the wetland habitat.
+Migrating birds visit in all seasons, which makes this a great year-round destination.

 15. Eklutna Village

-Just 24 miles north of Anchorage, the historic Eklutna Village is a great place to learn about the Eklutna people.
-Explore the cemetery (including spirit houses), Russian Orthodox church, and visitors center.
+Just 24 miles north of Anchorage, visitors to Eklutna Village can learn about the Eklutna people.
+The village is also the oldest inhabited location in the Anchorage area.
+Remnants of this can be seen in the cemetery – including spirit houses, a Russian Orthodox church, and visitors center.
 Donations are appreciated but not required.

-Anchorage is not only the hub of Alaska life, it’s also a great jumping off point for hiking in the Chugach Mountains, exploring Denali National Park (including climbing Mt.
-McKinley), and visiting Portage Glacier or the Kenai Peninsula.
-Come see our unique mix of scenery and culture for yourself.
+Anchorage is not only a major hub of Alaska life, it’s also a great jumping-off point for daytrips like hiking in the Chugach Mountains.
+Visitors also love to head north and explore Denali National Park and Preserve, home to North America’s tallest peak Denali, or making a visit south of Anchorage to Portage Glacier or the Kenai Peninsula.
+Come see the unique mix of scenery and culture for yourself.